Guided Tour 🥾

 Starting a pool with this kind of structure can be accomplished by passing the dot-separated "path" to the file:

-alsek my_project.my_tasks
+alsek process-pool my_project.my_tasks

 Recursive